ALTIBASE/node-odbc-altibase/README.md

 ## Installation

-Three main steps must be done before `node-odbc` can interact with your database:
+Three main steps must be done before `node-odbc-altibase` can interact with your database:

-* **Install unixODBC and unixODBC-devel:** Compilation of `node-odbc` on your system requires these packages to provide the correct headers.
+* **Install unixODBC and unixODBC-devel:** Compilation of `node-odbc-altibase` on your system requires these packages to provide the correct headers.
   * **Ubuntu/Debian**: `sudo apt-get install unixodbc unixodbc-dev`
   * **RedHat/CentOS**: `sudo yum install unixODBC unixODBC-devel`
   * **OSX**: